-The Yale Internal Medicine HIV Training Track is a three year track and is available to residents in the Yale Primary Care Internal Medicine Residency Program.
-In addition to the standard Internal Medicine training, residents will learn to provide state-of-the-art longitudinal primary care to a cohort of HIV-infected patients as part of a multidisciplinary team at the Nathan Smith Clinic.
-Faculty preceptors will be both experts in both Primary Care and HIV medicine.
-The trainee will also rotate on our inpatient unit comprised of a Faculty Attending (an Infectious Disease specialist), 1 resident, 1 intern, and 1 or two Yale medical students.
+The Yale HIV Training Track is a three year track and is available to residents in the Yale Primary Care Internal Medicine Residency Program.
+In addition to the standard Internal Medicine training, residents will learn to provide state-of-the-art longitudinal primary care to a cohort of patients infected or at risk for HIV infection as part of a multidisciplinary team at the Nathan Smith Clinic.
+The trainee in the HIV Track will care for persons living with HIV and from the LGBTQ community.
+The trainee in the HIV Track will work with Faculty preceptors who are experts in both Primary Care and HIV medicine to provide HIV primary care and PrEP for their patient panel.

 Residents who successfully complete this three year HIV training track will be qualified to take the HIV Specialty Certification examination from the American Academy of HIV Medicine.

 Note that trainees participating in this track will have access to the same wide range of experiences as all Yale Internal Medicine residents including Global Health Elective, Research in Residency, Writer’s workshop, etc. Total inpatient, ICU, and ambulatory time is in keeping with ACGME requirements.
 The trainee will also rotate on our inpatient unit compromised of a Faculty Attending (an infectious Disease specialist), one (1) resident, one (1) intern, and one (1) or two (2) Yale medical students.